Norah Richards

-Norah Richards (29 October 1876 – 3 March 1971) was an Irish actress and theatre practitioner, who was later called the Lady Gregory of the Punjab.
-She devoted 60 years (1911–1971) of her life towards enriching the culture of the area.
-She came to the Punjab in 1911 and produced the first Punjabi play, Dulhan ("The Bride"), written by her pupil I. C. Nanda in 1914.
+Norah Richards (29 October 1876 – 3 March 1971), known by the stage name Norah Doyle, was an Irish actor, writer and theatre practitioner.
+Arriving in Punjab in 1911, Richards devoted her life to Punjabi theatre and culture and was later known as the Lady Gregory of the Punjab.
 In 1970, Punjabi University, Patiala, conferred an honorary DLitt degree on her, for her contribution to Punjabi culture, especially Punjabi drama.

 Early life and education

-Norah Mary Hutman was born in Ireland.
+Norah Mary Hutman was born in 1876 in Mullaghglass, County Armagh.
 She received her formal education in institutions in around the world, mainly Belgium, Oxford University and Sydney.

 Career

 At a young age she took to the stage and became a successful actress.

 She married Philip Ernest Richards, an English teacher and a Unitarian Christian.
 She came to India in 1908 as her husband accepted a job to teach English literature at Dyal Singh College in Lahore.
 (Sardar Dyal Singh Majithia, founder of the college, was an ardent follower of Brahmo Samaj, which had a synergic relationship with the Unitarian Christian movement.)